diditaditya/lazer/README.md

 DB_NAME=thedbname
 ```

 Start the app again, and you can access the app from your browser or whatever at `localhost:3500`.
 If you want to change the port just change the `docker-compose.yml` which maps default `gin` port at 8080 to 3500.
+Or just experiment with [traefik](https://docs.traefik.io/) to access it from your localhost with subdomain, which is cool and helpful, so you don't need to care about clashing ports.